Queensland has the largest variety of native plants in Australia. About 13% (about 1,000) of these plants are vulnerable or endangered.

 Property owners in Logan are able to get free native trees each year through our Free Trees program.

-Residents who live along a waterway can get free native trees through our Conservation Incentive Programs.
+Residents who live along a waterway can get free native trees through our environmental conservation partnerships.

 Our city has 21 near-threatened, vulnerable or endangered plants under the Queensland Nature Conservation Act 1992.
 These plants are important because there are few left in the wild.

 Some of the reasons these plants have declined in Logan include:

 - competition from exotic weeds